-- 1. Click Profiles > QoS > VolP Call Admission Control in the Alcatel-Lucent Navigation pane. - 2.
-Click the Add button to create a new VolP Call Admission Control profile, or click the pencil icon to edit an existing profile.
-The Details page appears.
-Complete the settings as described in Table 28:
+- 1. Select Profiles > QoS > VoIP Call Admission Control in the Alcatel-Lucent Navigation pane. - 2.
+Select the Add button to create a new VoIP Call Admission Control profile, or click the pencil icon to edit an existing profile.
+Complete the settings as described in Table 42:

-Table 38 Alcatel-Lucent Configuration > Profiles > QoS > VolP Call Admission Control Profile Settings
+Table 42 Profiles > QoS > VoIP Call Admission Control Profile Settings

-Field Default Description General Settings Folder Тор Use this field to set and display the folder with which the profile is associated.
+Field Default Description General Settings Folder Тор Set the folder with which the profile is associated.
 The drop-down menu displays all folders available for association with the profile.
-Folders provide a way to organize the visibility of device parameters that is separate from the configuration groups of devices.
-Using folders, you can view basic statistics about device, and define which users have visibility to which device parameters.
 Name Blank Enter the name of the threshold profile.
-Other Settings ' VoIP Call Admission Control No Enable or disable VoIP Call Admission Control in this profile.
+Other Settings VoIP Call Admission Control No Enable or disable VoIP Call Admission Control in this profile.
 VoIP Active Load Balancing No Enable or disable load balancing in this profile.
 VoIP Vocera Call Capacity (0-255) 20 Specify the bandwidth allocation to Vocera voice calls when Admission Control is enabled.
 VoIP NOE Call Capacity (0-255) 10 Specify the bandwidth allocation to New Office Environment (NOE) voice calls when Admission Control is enabled.
 VoIP SIP Call Capacity (0-255) 10 Specify the bandwidth allocation to Session Initiated Protocol (SIP) voice calls when Admission Control is enabled.
 VoIP SVP Call Capacity (0-255) 10 Specify the bandwidth allocation to SpectraLink Voice Priority (SVP) voice calls when Admission Control is enabled.
 VoIP SCCP Call Capacity (0-255) 10 Specify the bandwidth allocation to Cisco Skinny Client Control Protocol (SCCP) voice calls when Admission Control is enabled.
 VoIP H.323 Call Capacity (0-255) 10 Specify the bandwidth allocation to H323 protocol traffic when Admission Control is enabled.
 VoIP T-Spec Call Capacity (0-255) 10 A WMM client can send a Traffic Specification (TSPEC) signaling request to the AP before sending traffic of a specific AC type, such as voice.
-You can configure the WLAN switch so that the TSPEC signaling request from a client is ignored if the underlying voice call is not active; this feature is disabled by default.
+You can configure the switch so that the TSPEC signaling request from a client is ignored if the underlying voice call is not active; this feature is disabled by default.
 If you enable this feature, you can also configure the number of seconds that a client must wait to start the call after sending the TSPEC request (the default is one second).
 You enable TSPEC signaling enforcement in the VoIP Call Admission Control profile.
 This field specifies the bandwidth allocation to T-Spec voice calls when Admission Control is enabled.
 VoIP Call Handoff Reservation (0-100%) 20 Specify the total bandwidth to be reserved for call handoff.
 This field is a percentage of entire bandwidth.
 VoIP High-capacity Threshold (0-100%) 20 Specifies the threshold that defines high-capacity VoIP.
 This field is a percentage of entire bandwidth.